harishsg99/Scoop-Store/README.md

 # Python Play
-## An App marketplace for python Script created by modifying scripts from internal app store
+## An App marketplace for python Script created by modifying scripts from internal app store repository